0x416c616e/portfolio/README.md

 **Server rack project**: built some servers and a network.
 Set up all the physical stuff as well as software.
 Currently, there are two hypervisors on it, and many other computers that I have yet to set up, but plan on eventually setting up as a Kubernetes cluster for containers.

+**To-do list app**: a LAMP stack web-based to-do list app which stores to-do items in a database and requires authentication to view.
+I made this because I wanted a simple to-do list app, because I find myself using text files for writing to-do lists.
+Not only is it useful for me, it also demonstrates proficiency with Apache, MySQL, and PHP.

 **Future projects**: I want to concentrate on full stack LAMP development (web dev), using cloud providers for hosting my web projects, interacting with databases, publishing my book, and information security.
-My first major LAMP project might be a to-do list program.
 I will also be doing a Java-based database project this semester in the database class, writing a Java front-end program to interact with a database.